openstack/openstack-manuals/releasenotes/source/ocata.rst

 rst2bash
 ~~~~~~~~

-* Created repository and pushed initial code from GitHub domain.
+* Created the repository and pushed initial code from GitHub domain.
 * Improved logging configuration.
 * Added custom exceptions.
 * Improved terminal output with colors and better formatting of the messages.